 The pivotal role of wholesalers

-Fragmentation also consolidates the pivotal role of wholesalers, as working directly with manufacturers and retailers is made highly challenging.
-Wholesalers have historically been highly active in Japan.
-They were one of the most efficient ways to address markets in spread-out territories.
-Although some major players might undertake both verticals, they tend to be focusing on either F&B or on foodservice.
-If they can reach significant operational revenue (around 20B USD for players such as Mitsubishi Shokuhin, Nihon Access or Kokubu), their operating profit rarely exceeds 1% of net sales, due to high labor and logistic costs.
+Wholesalers have historically been very active in Japan, as working directly with manufacturers and retailers can be quite challenging.
+Wholesalers are also one of the most efficient ways to address markets in spread-out territories.
+If a wholesaler can reach significant operational revenue (around US$20 billion in the case of players like Mitsubishi Shokuhin, Nihon Access, or Kokubu), their operating profit rarely exceeds 1% of net sales, due to high labor and logistic costs.

-Smaller wholesalers complement the bigger ones by undertaking storing, delivering and invoicing on the local level, creating an additional intermediary level.
-Japan being a major market for alcoholic beverages, some wholesalers also specialize in alcohol, such as Kakuyasu or Minori, sometimes doubling as bar suppliers, providing bars and restaurants in alcohol.
+- Japan is a major market for alcoholic beverages, and some wholesalers specialize in alcohol, such as Kakuyasu or Minori.
+Additionally, some double up as foodservice suppliers, providing bars and restaurants with alcohol.

 Japanese retailers